KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 ## Creating and Launching With a Pubkey

 The first address you must understand is the pubkey.
-Any user using a Crypto Conditions smart contract must have a pubkey indicated in their daemon.
-This forms the basis for all addresses related to Crypto Conditions.
+Any user using a Crypto Conditions based contract must have a pubkey indicated in their daemon.
+This forms the basis for all addresses related to various contract modules.

-Typically, each Crypto Conditions smart contract will take the pubkey, combine it with a unique and contract-specific number called the `EVAL code`, and create a new [`Base58Check`](https://en.bitcoin.it/wiki/Base58Check_encoding) encoded address from it.
+Typically, each contract module will take the pubkey, combine it with a unique and contract-specific number called the `EVAL code`, and create a new [`Base58Check`](https://en.bitcoin.it/wiki/Base58Check_encoding) encoded address from it.
 This `Base58Check` encoded address will be the address you use for interacting with the specific Crypto Conditions-based contract.

 To get a pubkey, launch the chain with the normal launch parameters and execute the [`getnewaddress`](../komodo-api/wallet.html#getnewaddress) rpc call.